in ,

 Hire an Estate Planning Lawyer

-For those with more complex assets and intentions, working one-on-one with an estate lawyer allows creation of a truly customized estate strategy tailored to your unique financial and family situation.
+For those with more complex assets and intentions, working one-on-one with an estate lawyer allows the creation of a truly customized estate strategy tailored to your unique financial and family situation.
 Costs more but provides greater certainty.

 Use an Online Will-Writing Service